DESIHIGH/desihigh.github.io/dev/architecture.md

   - Each team member is represented by a Markdown file in the `_team/` directory.
   - The front matter of each file includes fields `name`, `image`, `email`, and `social` links.
     - Any field is optional and will not be displayed if not provided.
     - The `image` field should contain the filename of the team member's image, which should be stored in the `assets/img/team/` directory.
+For display consistency, the image should be a square PNG file.
     - The `social` field is a yaml object containing links to the team member's social media profiles, such as GitHub, Twitter, and LinkedIn.
 The `name` key should be provided if the icon is included in font-awesome brand icons.
 Otherwise, provide the `icon` key with the font-awesome class of the icon to use.
   - The team members are displayed on the About page, sorted by name.
   - Translation of the team members' bios is handled through the `assets/lang/` files, in the `team` key with slugified keys for each member.

 - **_partners**: Contains information about the partners involved with DESIHIGH.
   - Each partner is represented by a Markdown file in the `_partners/` directory.
-  - The front matter of each file includes field `name`, `description`, `location` and `lang`.
+  - The front matter of each file includes field `name`, `summary`, `location` and `lang`.
   - The `lang` field is used to specify the language of the partner's page.
-  - The `description` field and the `location` fields can be translated through the `assets/lang/` files.
+  - The `summary` field and the `location` fields can be translated through the `assets/lang/` files. under the partner's name tag.
+    - If not provided, the `summary` field will default to the first paragraph of the content.
   - The partners are displayed on the Partners page, sorted by name.

 - **_events**: Contains information about upcoming events related to DESIHIGH.
-  - TBD
+  - Each event is represented by a Markdown file in the `_events/` directory.
+  - The file needs to follow a naming convention of `YYYY-MM-DD-event-name.md` to ensure correct sorting by date.
+  - The front matter of each file includes fields `title`, `author`, `summary`, `lang` and `categories`.
+  - The `lang` field is used to specify the language of the event page and display the correct flag icon.
+  - The `categories` field is used to filter events by language, such as `fr` for French events or `en` for English events.
+  - The `summary` field is used to provide a brief description of the event, which is displayed on the Events page.
+    - If not provided, the first paragraph of the content will be used as the summary.
+  - The events are displayed on the Events page, sorted by date.
+  - The first 5 events are displayed on the Home page, sorted by date.

+> For practical reasons, the events are not translated.
+The content of the event pages is written in the language specified in the front matter, and the flag icon is displayed accordingly.

 - **_news**: Contains news and updates related to DESIHIGH.
-  - TBD
+  - Same as events